MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/tutorial_3_null_models.rst

 Moran Spectral Randomization
 --------------------------------

-.. note:: Section still under construction.

 Moran Spectral Randomization (MSR) computes Moran's I, a metric for spatial auto-correlation and generates normally distributed data with similar auto-correlation.
-Critically, it relies on a weight matrix denoting the spatial proximity of features to one another.
-Within the realm of neuroimaging, one straightforward example of this is inverse geodesic distance i.e. distance across the cortical surface.
+MSR relies on a weight matrix denoting the spatial proximity of features to one another.
+Within neuroimaging, one straightforward example of this is inverse geodesic distance i.e. distance along the cortical surface.

-In this example we will show how to perform MSR on a subregion of the brain, here the temporal lobe.
+In this example we will show how to use MSR to assess statistical significance between cortical markers (here curvature and cortical t1wt2w intensity) and the first functional connectivity gradient.
 We will start by loading the conte69 surfaces for left and right hemispheres, a left temporal lobe mask, t1w/t2w intensity as well as cortical thickness data, and a template functional gradient.

 .. code-block:: matlab